A Good Man

 Chapter 29: Another First Date

 Pulling up outside Lily’s house on Friday evening felt very, very strange.
 Before I’d left the house, Clarissa and I had exchanged text messages wishing each other good luck on our respective dates.
-The previous three nights had been repeats of Monday, with Clarissa phoning me after her mom had thought she’d gone to bed.
-I also got a lot more saucy photos from her during the week.
-On Thursday night, before we said goodbye, she’d asked why I hadn’t sent her any photos of me.
+The previous three nights had been repeats of Monday, with Clarissa phoning me after her mum thought she’d gone to bed.
+I also received quite a few more saucy photos from her during the week.
+On Thursday night, before we said goodbye, she asked why I hadn’t sent her any photos of me.
 I duly obliged—much to her textual delight.

-Lily’s father opened the door.
-The last time I’d seen him was just before I passed out in the bathroom at The Halloween Ball.
+Lily’s father opened the door shortly after I’d rung the bell.
+The last time I’d seen him was just before I passed out in the bathroom at the Halloween Ball.

 “Paul, right?
 Come on in.
 Lily’s still getting ready.
 You know how women are.”
 He extended his hand, which I shook.